ikey4u/nvim-previewer/README.md

     " if not set, the default value is empty let g:nvim_previewer_browser = "firefox"

     " if not set, the default value is 3008 let g:nvim_previewer_port = 3008

-    " if not set, use the builtin css file let g:nvim_previewer_css_file = "/path/to/file.css"
+    " if not set, use the builtin css file ($GITHUB).
+    "
+    " nvim-previewer contains the following builtin theme file which can be " denoted by
+    "
+    "     let g:nvim_previewer_css_file = "$GITHUB"
+    "     let g:nvim_previewer_css_file = "$WECHAT"
+    "
+    let g:nvim_previewer_css_file = "/path/to/file.css"

     " if not set, use the builtin js file let g:nvim_previewer_js_file = "/path/to/file.js"